-Ryan Palmer takes early lead at Honda Classic with 65
+Ryan Palmer, Wesley Bryan share lead at Honda Classic

 PALM BEACH GARDENS, Fla.
 (AP) -- Ryan Palmer has reason to believe that better days are ahead, with his golf game and at home.

-Palmer made seven birdies Friday on another day of ideal scoring conditions at PGA National for a 5-under 65 that gave him a one-shot lead over Rickie Fowler midway through the second round of the Honda Classic.
+Palmer made seven birdies Friday on another day of ideal scoring conditions at PGA National for a 5-under 65 that gave him a share of the lead with PGA Tour rookie Wesley Bryan (67) going into the weekend at the Honda Classic.

-Fowler had another 66 while Anirban Lahiri was another shot behind after a 68.
+Rickie Fowler was a shot back after his second 66, and Anirban Lahiri was another stroke behind after a 68.

 Starting a new year packed with uncertainty over matters far more important than golf, Palmer returned from a four-month break and missed the cut in his first four events.
 He signed up for Riviera only because his game needed work, and he saw enough go right to find some momentum going into Florida.